 Mackerel Rillettes Appetizers

-Fond of mackerel?
-Then do check out this beauty I’m so proud of: smoked mackerel with lentils, sour cream, watercress and a poached egg!
-De-lish, outstanding and super posh but so easy to make!
-Enjoy!
+Then do check out this beauty I am so proud of: smoked mackerel with lentils, sour cream, watercress and a poached egg!

 - 7 oz canned mackerel fillets (200 g), drained weight

 1) If you don’t have a stand mixer, then I recommend to mash up the mackerel and the rest of the ingredients with a fork because that will make this delicious dip chunkier.
 If you are looking for a more creamier version however, then you better prepare the mackerel rillettes in a blender.